Concrete Night: Plot

 Concrete Night tells about a 14-year-old boy named Simo (Johannes Brotherus) who still lacks his own sense of self and the ability to protect himself from his surroundings.
 Simo and his big brother Ilkka are the sons of a helpless and unpredictable single mother.
 Their chaotic home is located deep in the heart of a concrete jungle in Helsinki.
 Ilkka has one day of freedom left before starting his prison sentence.
 The mother persuades Simo to spend the last night with his brother.
 Events heighten throughout the one day and night in Helsinki and the brothers witness incidents they would rather not see.
 Simo, who has no ability to distort what he sees or delude himself, sees things accurately as they are.
 When unfiltered, the world seems unbearable.
 Finally a casual encounter with a photographer, whose intentions Simo misreads, launches him into blind fear, which explodes in panic stricken violence.
 In this violence Simo finds his lacking identity, his true face.

 Reception

 On 2 February 2014, Concrete Night received six Jussi Awards, including awards for the Best Film and Best Director of 2013.
 Cinematographer Peter Flinckenberg also received the American Society of Cinematographers Spotlight Award for the film.

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 60% based on 5 reviews.